Skip to main content

 At face value, Auto MPG appears straightforward, but the horsepower issue demonstrated why EDA is essential before any model development.
 Hidden missingness in a nominally numeric feature can directly undermine model reliability.

-Before selecting any model, the EDA surfaced technical concerns including missing values, skewed feature distributions, multicollinearity among mechanical variables, and encoding decisions for categorical data.
-Each of these has implications for model validity, interpretability, and defensibility.
+The EDA highlighted several issues to address before selecting a model, including missing values, skewed feature distributions, multicollinearity among mechanical variables, and encoding decisions for categorical data.
+Each has implications for model validity, interpretability, and defensibility.

 Although this dataset is less sensitive than personal or clinical data, there are still professional and ethical considerations.
 It is historical data, so findings should not be overgeneralised to contemporary vehicle populations.
-In the same way, origin-based comparisons should be framed carefully to avoid simplistic conclusions, since origin may co-vary with broader engineering and market factors.
+Similarly, origin-based comparisons should be framed carefully to avoid simplistic conclusions, since origin may co-vary with broader engineering and market factors.

-From a collaboration perspective, I treated reproducibility as part of professional practice: documenting cleaning decisions, preserving raw versus transformed columns, and structuring analysis so another team member could review assumptions and continue the workflow into modelling.
+I also treated reproducibility as part of professional practice by documenting cleaning decisions, preserving raw and transformed columns, and structuring the analysis so another team member could review the assumptions and continue the workflow into modelling.

 Conclusion

-Overall, this EDA suggests that the Auto MPG dataset is suitable for introductory machine learning tasks, particularly MPG prediction, but only after careful preparation.
+Overall, this EDA suggests that the Auto MPG dataset is suitable for introductory machine learning tasks, particularly MPG prediction, but only after data preprocessing.
 The hidden missing values in horsepower, skew in engine-related variables, strong inter-feature correlations, and categorical encoding choices all require explicit handling.

-My main takeaway from this activity is that EDA is critical as a structured risk-reduction stage.
+The exercise reinforced the value of EDA as a way to reduce risk before modelling.
 It helps identify data quality problems early, supports transparent methodological decisions, and provides a stronger foundation for responsible model development.